shopware/docs/guides/plugins/plugins/administration/add-custom-styles.md

 ## Prerequisites

-However, this guide does not explain how to create a custom component, so head over to the official guide about \[PLACEHOLDER-LINK: creating a custom component\] to learn this first.
+However, this guide does not explain how to create a custom component, so head over to the official guide about [creating a custom component](./add-custom-component.md) to learn this first.

 In addition, you need to have a basic knowledge of CSS and SCSS in order to use custom styles.
 This is though considered a basic requirement and won't be taught in this guide.

 ### Example: custom cms block

 We will base our guide on an example: Let's use a custom component printing out "Hello world!".
 So first of all, create a new directory for your`sw-hello-world`.
-As said before, more information about that topic, such as wehere to create this drectory, can be found in \[PLACEHOLDER-LINK: Add a custom component\].
+As said before, more information about that topic, such as where to create this directory, can be found in [Add a custom component](./add-custom-component.md).

 In your component's directory, create a new `index.js` file and register your custom component `sw-hello-world`: